 And this is the first thing you need to think about before making a purchase.

-With a full frame fisheye lens, you will get an image with a diagonal view, filling the entire frame; while with a circular fisheye lens you get a circle image with black edges.
+Let’s recap: With a full frame fisheye lens, you will get an image with a diagonal view, filling the entire frame; while with a circular one you get a circle image with black edges.

-Since a fisheye lens gives you an ultra broad view and a depth field, controlling the light that passes through will be difficult.
-This will also lead to poor sharpness in your captures.
+Since this type of glass gives you an ultra broad view and a depth field, controlling the light that passes through will be difficult.
+This will also lead to poor sharpness in your shots.

-You might want to choose a lens that has more control over these two areas.
+You might want to choose the one that has more control over these two areas.

 Last but not least:

-Your budget plays a big part in how to choose a fisheye lens.
+Your budget plays a big part in making a buying decision.

 We all know many of us shop for photography gear online.
 What’s the best place though?

-I suggest you check price and availability on:
+I suggest you check the price and availability on:

 In my experience, most people shop on Amazon but I’m also sharing a couple more trustworthy platforms where a lot of photographers buy their equipment.

 There are many camera lenses with optical tricks available in the market today.

-While the fisheye lenses are a way to introduce a fun and whole new perspective into your images you should realize that they have their own advantages and disadvantages.
+While the fisheye glass is a way to introduce a fun and whole new perspective into your images you should realize that they have their own advantages and disadvantages.

 It isn’t that easy to use, and it is definitely a tool for the professionals, but as the saying goes, “practice makes it perfect”.

-- What are your thoughts on fisheye lenses for photography?
+- What are your thoughts on fisheye lens uses for photography?